The Baptist Story: A Summary

-The Baptist commitment
+The Baptist commitment to missions developed.

 At the beginning of the nineteenth century, Baptists had grown to over eleven hundred churches with approximately one hundred thousand members.
 However, they lacked any national organization.
 The churches were fiercely independent and suspicious of any organization that would threaten their autonomy and freedom.
 Congregational governance and local church autonomy were viewed as the basic New Testament pattern.
 When Baptist associations were formed, much was said in the organizing documents about the limits of the association’s powers as well as about its tasks.
 Soon this lack of national organization changed.
 The initial motivation for the change was missions.

 In the early 1800s the missionary fervor which had engulfed the Congregational churches had an unexpected effect on the Baptists.
 In 1812 Ann Hasseltine Judson (b.1789–d.1826) and Adoniram Judson (b.1788–d.1850) along with Luther Rice (b.1783–d.1836), all of whom were Congregationalists, were commissioned as missionaries to India by the Congregational American Board of Commissioners for Foreign Missions.
 The Judsons, each a very devout Christian, had been married only two weeks before they boarded the Caravan, the ship that took them on their four-month voyage from America to India.